moinwiki/moin/docs/user/moinwiki.rst

 **Note**:
  - moin markup allows a square, white and a bulletless item for unordered lists, these cannot be chosen in rst
- - One or more blank lines are required before and after lists using the Moin Wiki syntax.

 Ordered Lists
 ---------------